bolide-fi/contracts/strategies/low_risk/README.md

 - E5 - vToken is not used
 - E6 - blid is already set
 - E7 - storage is already set
+- E11 - BLID deposit amount should be less
+- E12 - withdraw BLID amount less than balance
+- E13 - BlidPerBlock should be less
+- E14 - Sender is not AccumulatedDepositor
+- E15 - LeaveTokenLimit should be increased all the time

 ### __Storage.sol__